crollalowis/docker-apache-php71/readme.md

-# Docker image for Craft CMS
+# Docker image for with Apache and PHP7.1

+Prepared to use with Craft CMS

 This image installs all assets that are required by Craft CMS.
-In addition, it automatically downloads Craft CMS by using Craft CLI.

 ---

 Download:

-> docker pull burnett01/docker-craftcms
+> docker pull crollalowis/docker-apache-php71

 Compose: